narbulut

 Centralize key management

-SQL Server Audit configuration - TDE activation monitoring
+SQL Server Audit configuration - monitoring TDE activation

-Conduct restore drills
+Run restore drills

 Privileged access management

-Leverage your backup solution’s encryption detection capability
+Use your backup solution’s encryption-detection capability

 Conclusion

-The TDE Abuse attack is one of the rare threats that shatters the security world’s assumption of “I’m safe if I have backups.”
-The attacker doesn’t encrypt your files, doesn’t delete your backups, and may not even trigger any alert on your system.
-They simply activate your own legitimate encryption tool with their own key and patiently wait.
+The TDE Abuse attack is one of those rare threats that shakes the security world’s “if I have a backup, I’m safe” assumption.
+The attacker does not encrypt your files, does not delete your backups, and may not even raise any alarm in your system.
+They simply activate your own legitimate encryption tool with their own key and wait patiently.

 Leave a Comment